 Benjamin Moore Edgecomb Gray HC-173

 Edgecomb Gray is right below Revere Pewter in the Benjamin Moore paint deck, but Edgecomb Gray has more yellow in it than Revere Pewter and less pigment.
 It’s a wonderful alternative to beige and much more versatile.

 Sherwin Williams Useful Gray SW 7050

-All of these grays work really well for rooms with lighter hardwood floors and for rooms with wood trim.
+All of these grays play very nicely in rooms with lighter hardwood floors and in rooms with wood trim.
 If you prefer darker colored walls or just a little more pigment than these light grays, you can always use the third swatch down on the Sherwin-Williams paint strip or the fourth or fifth swatch on the Benjamin Moore strip (for the non HC colors).
 I like to use the lightest color on the strip for the ceiling instead of stark white.

 If you’d like a free printable PDF download with all of the light gray paint colors I shared in this post with their respective numbers, click the button below.
 It’s a handy reference to take with you the next time you are headed to the paint store.